Imagimm-CIML/SAPHIR/README.md

 The table must have column headers with unique column names.
 Columns names are requisites :
 - the column containing the IDs must be named "ID"
 - the column containing the areas must be names "Cell area"
-- the columns containing the cell type must be named "Cell type"
 - if there is a 4th dimension with depth, the file must contain a column "Slice" which contain for each ROI the Slice in which it is.

 #### File ROIs